FGMEMBERS/Breguet-XIX/Models/Liveries/Readme.txt

-default
+default : Point d'interogation

+RYAAF   : Poland 1930

-These liveries were made by : Emmanuel BARANGER 2010
+These liveries were made by : Emmanuel BARANGER 2010/2015